Septic Tank Riser Installation

 Septic tank riser installation solves real problems that homeowners deal with every pumping cycle.
 Here are five signs you need one.

 You dig up your yard every time the tank needs pumping: If your septic tank lid sits 12 to 24 inches underground, your pumper has to excavate the area with a shovel or backhoe each visit.
 That tears up grass, landscaping, and irrigation lines.
-A riser brings the access port to grade level permanently.
+A riser brings the access port to grade level permanently, keeping your plumbing system operating without repeated construction disruptions to your site.

 Your concrete lid is cracked or deteriorating: Old concrete lids lose their watertight seal over time.
-Cracks let rainwater and surface runoff pour into the tank, overloading the drain field.
+Cracks let rainwater and surface runoff pour into the tank, overloading the drain field and drains.
 A new riser assembly with a sealed plastic lid fixes the problem and prevents future infiltration.
+Addressing aging or failing components early helps you avoid costly repairs and water damage.

-Your tank has no inspection port: Older septic systems sometimes lack a dedicated inspection port.
+Your tank has no inspection port: Older septic systems and plumbing systems sometimes lack a dedicated inspection port.
 Installing a riser with a removable lid gives your technician direct visual access to the inlet baffle, outlet baffle, scum layer, and sludge layer without heavy excavation.
+This makes routine inspections and leak detection faster and more accurate.

 You’re selling your home and need a septic inspection: Inspectors require access to the tank.
-A buried lid with no riser means you’ll pay for excavation just to get the inspection done.
+A buried lid with no riser means you will pay for excavation just to get the inspection done.
 Installing a riser before listing saves money and speeds up the certification process.
+A professional evaluation helps you fix any issues before they become deal breakers.

 Our Septic Tank Riser Installation Process

 Septic tank riser installation is a straightforward process when a qualified technician handles it.
-Here’s how A-1 Bill Gibson Septic Service completes every job.
+Here is how A-1 Bill Gibson Septic Service completes every job.

 Step 4: Fit the adapter ring.
 We set a flat adapter ring or collar onto the tank opening, bedding it in butyl sealant to create a watertight bond between the tank and the first riser ring.